Baby checklist: preparing your home

-- For dressing your newborn, it’s good to have three or four baby jumpsuits and a selection of singlets or vests for underneath.
+- For dressing your newborn, it’s good to have 3-4 baby jumpsuits and a selection of singlets or vests for underneath.
 You might also need cardigans or jumpers, depending on the time of year and where you live.

 - A few baby wraps: muslin wraps are lighter and better for summer.

 If you’re looking for advice about baby equipment, you could talk to the educator at your birth classes or your child and family health nurse.